Project Area1180.0 m2

 CollaboratorsAlejandra López, Marco Sosa, Katty Cuenca

-From the architect.
+Text description provided by the architects.
 The Integral Iluminación commercial building oriented from north to south was developed in two diamond-shaped plots with a total area of 1050m2.

 Two volumes on the main facade are clearly defined, one wrapped in a fabric designed with geometric shapes whose pattern was based on the diamond plan, which was decomposed into irregular triangles.
 The other is a simple glass prism with two levels, raised on an exposed metal structure, thus creating the parking area under the large roof.